October 30, 2020

 You might also like:

-Homebound: life amid coronavirus pandemic Falling for New England: The Berkshires Picking pecans in the fall
+Homebound: life amid coronavirus pandemic Falling for New England: The Berkshires What To Do with 50 Pounds of Chestnuts

 1. Had to laugh at your resistance if futile comment.
 There is no way I could resist those donuts!!